 Meters Located Inside or in a Hazardous Location

 Homeowners with meters located inside or in a hazardous location are eligible to enroll in the Meter Reading Window Card program.
 With this program, we will send you the Meter Reading Window Card along with instructions on how to use it.
-You set the dials on the Window Card to correspond to the dials on the meter, and display the card in your window on the appropriate date.
+You set the dials on the Window Card to correspond to the dials on the meter, and display the card in your window on the correct date.
 The meter reader will record the information through the window of your home or garage.

-See our FAQ for more information on reading a meter, or feel free to call our customer contact representatives with any questions at 800-895-4999.
+For more information see our FAQ or call our customer contact representatives at 800-895-4999.

 A number of factors can require us to estimate the reading on your meter.
 These factors may include poor weather conditions or equipment problems with the computer systems that record meter readings.

 If you have any questions regarding the meter reading for your final bill, please contact us at 800-895-4999.

 It helps our meter readers to know if you've changed any conditions at your home, and we appreciate the information.
 Such conditions may include a new dog in your yard or that you moved your meter during a construction project.
 If any conditions have changed at your home that you feel we need to know about, please call us at 800-895-4999.
 We'll add the information to your account and make it available to our meter readers.

 The color-coding of meter tags varies by state.
 A red tag typically means the meter has been locked for non-payment.
 A green or gray tag means the meter is in normal working status.